Your investment

 The Government has also indicated taxpayers may alternatively be able to use a market valuation method at 1 July 2027.
 This calculator does not model that alternative methodology.

-Results are estimates only and actual outcomes may differ materially depending on future legislation, ATO guidance and your personal circumstances.
+Results are estimates only and actual outcomes may differ materially depending on ATO guidance and your personal circumstances.
 Always speak with a registered tax adviser before making financial or investment decisions.

-- The calculator assumes the announced Federal Budget 2026 CGT changes commence from 1 July 2027, subject to legislation passing Parliament.
+- The calculator assumes the Federal Budget 2026 CGT changes commence from 1 July 2027, as legislated under the Treasury Laws Amendment (Tax Reform No. 1) Act 2026.

 - Capital gains relating to the period before 1 July 2027 are assumed to remain eligible for the existing 50% CGT discount.
 Gains relating to the period after 1 July 2027 are assumed to use inflation indexation, with annual compound inflation applied to the cost base for that portion of the holding period.

-- The calculator uses the Government’s proposed time apportionment transition method, which allocates gains between the old and new systems based on how long the asset was held before and after 1 July 2027.
+- The calculator uses the time apportionment transition method set out in the Treasury Laws Amendment (Tax Reform No. 1) Act 2026, which allocates gains between the old and new systems based on how long the asset was held before and after 1 July 2027.

 - The Government has also indicated taxpayers may alternatively be able to use a market valuation method at 1 July 2027.
 This calculator does not model that alternative methodology.